Amnesty International Canada

 This is no isolated case.
 People are being detained for having tattoos or for living in marginalized neighborhoods where gangs operate.
 Detainees have no access to effective legal defense, face torture and ill-treatment, and are held in overcrowded, inhumane conditions.
 Deaths in custody are increasing every day.
 Meanwhile, families often do not know where their loved ones were taken or what proceedings they face.

-Sign the petition and call on El Salvador’s President to stop violating human rights.
+Call on El Salvador’s President to stop violating human rights in the name of public security.

 Dear President Bukele,

-I am deeply concerned that your government’s response to gang violence has led to widespread human rights violations and the unjust detention of tens of thousands of people.
+I am deeply concerned that your government’s response to gang violence has been to suspend constitutional guarantees for all Salvadorans and unjustly jail tens of thousands of people.

 I call on you to:

-• End the state of emergency and implement a security policy that protects the human rights of all.
+• End the state of emergency and cease arbitrary detentions.

 Loading...